zackstout/Footprint-Extended/README.md

 - [ ] Implement forgot password.

 - [ ] Do not show options for chart query unless it contains data -- don't even display it as an option in the dropdown.
 (Alert user if there is no data (i.e. identify all of those errors -- "cannot read property plane of undefined", for example))?
-- [ ] Disallow user from entering two footprints of the same month for one project.

 - [ ] Update `databasesetup.sql` file to reflect changes to db structure.
 - [ ] Mess with the font..
 Make it look better, sleeker.